gameman15/Register/README.md

-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r1:
-	-(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r2:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r3:
-	-Description for category items was generic instead of listing the category (fixed v1.5r4) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-Description for category items was generic instead of listing the category (fixed v1.5r4) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r4:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r5:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 Version 1.5r6:
-	-(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)
+	-(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7) -No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

+Version 1.5r7:
+	-No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

+Version 1.5r8:
+	-No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

+Version 1.5r9:
+	-No Tax gets stuck in an infinite loop if you click it (fixed v1.6.0)

 ========
 CHANGE LOG